I have been a Christian

 and allow the child to speak through writing.
 As you get accustomed to the procedure, you can

 communicate with the child part on a regular basis; use this procedure to allow the child part to

 tell the story of the past and speak about emotional experiences, both about the past and about

 all things in the present.

-addition to writing, you can communicate with the child part in meditation.
+addition to writing, you can communicate with a child part in meditation.
 This is an

 imaginative process whereby you sit quietly, enter a prayerful, relaxed state of mind, and

 visualize scenarios in which you interact with the child part.
 In this process you can learn